 6. A record of contact with at least one community pharmacy should be retained by the RACH.
 Records must be kept in a manner that permits them to be conveniently and properly reviewed.
 See section 4.2 of the ACOP Measure Tier 2 Rules for more information.

 7. Yes.
-The RACH will need to give pharmacy providing the ACOP 30 days notice of cessation of the partnership.
-The RACH must also inform the PPA of cessation of the partnership.
+The RACH will need to give the pharmacy providing the ACOP 30 days notice of cessation of the partnership.
+The RACH must also inform the PPA of cessation of the partnership

 8. The RACH must have adopted or committed to adopting the electronic National Residential Medication Chart (eNRMC) within 12 months.
 It is part of the ACOP’s role description to assist the RACH with the implementation of the eNRMC.